Sunshine Skies

 Picture

-After twelve years of winter operations, Ocean Reef Airways was taken over by Provincetown-Boston Airline on November 1, 1982 as a way to increase their arrival slots at Miami airport during the air traffic controller strike.
-PBA continued the service to Ocean Reef, with as many as seven daily round-trips, until 1985, using Cessna 402s.
+After twelve years of winter operations, Ocean Reef Airways was taken over by Provincetown-Boston Airline on November 1, 1982, as a way to gain additional arrival slots at Miami airport during the air traffic controller strike.
+PBA continued the service to Ocean Reef with as many as seven daily roundtrips until 1985, using Cessna 402s.

 NEXT AIRLINE: PAN AM AIR BRIDGE